Is My Baby Getting Enough Milk? (Part 2)

 2. This means that the mother and baby should first get help with breastfeeding (improve the latch, use breast compression, switch sides), and when a baby truly needs supplementation, the supplement should be given at the breast with a lactation aid at the breast.
 Because:

-- Breastfeeding is more than the milk and even if the mother is supplementing the baby, supplementing the baby at the breast means the mother and baby baby are still breastfeeding
+- Breastfeeding is more than the milk and even if the mother is supplementing the baby with formula, supplementing the baby at the breast means the mother and baby are still breastfeeding

 - Babies learn to breastfeed by breastfeeding

 - Mothers learn to breastfeed by breastfeeding

 - The baby continues to get milk from the breast even as he is being supplemented

 - With supplementation at the breast, the milk supply increases

 - The baby is much less likely to reject the breast, refuse to latch on, in other words, than if he is supplemented by bottle.
 In fact, he will not reject the breast if the lactation aid is used properly with the baby having as good a latch as possible and the tube properly placed.
 Other methods, such supplementing with an open cup or finger feeding, though better than a bottle are still not methods where the baby is being supplemented on the breast.

 The baby is not getting enough milk from the breast!
 What do we do now?